 I need a calendar quick before my trip falls apart.

-Chart - map showing sunshine coast from Vancouver to Malibu Rapids
+Chart - map showing sunshine coast from Vancouver to Malibu Rapids and Princess Louisa Inlet

-If I did my homework correctly that red mark near the top is where
+If I did my homework correctly, that red mark near the top is where

-Any one interested in a cruise up here will want to go to Active Captain and read the reviews.
+Anyone interested in a cruise up here will want to go to Active Captain and read the reviews.

-My plan so far is to trailer the boat to Squalicum Harbor in Bellingham and then run the 135 or so miles up the coast to Jervis inlet.
-I think 2-3 weeks is a good time frame, but family plans may interfere.
+My plan so far is to trailer the boat to Squalicum Harbor in Bellingham and then run the 135 or so miles up the coast to Jervis Inlet.

 Read about the trip here >Malibu Rapids and Chatterbox Falls intinerary